Feeeeddmmmeee/dotfiles/README.md

 ## :exclamation: Known Issues
 - Every once in a while after changing my keyboard's backlight settings it turns off and stops responding for a few seconds.
-- After booting up the waybar tray widget is displayed even when no apps are open, though it works just fine after you open and close any supported app.

 <br>